smehringer/HPI_Hackaton/README.md

 Dr Winter SMS Service
 =====================

 This is a first version of an interactive sms service.
-Due to missing data sets the application currently is only able to inform you about the risk of having urinary inflammation.
-The data were taken from:
+Due to missing datasets the application is currently only able to inform you about the risk of having urinary inflammation.
+The dataset was taken from:

 > J.Czerniak, H.Zarzycki, Application of rough sets in the presumptive diagnosis of urinary system diseases, Artificial Intelligence and Security in Computing Systems, ACS'2002 9th International Conference Proceedings, Kluwer